9 Free and Affordable Things to Do in Indianapolis

 Nestled along the eastern and western banks of its namesake White River, White River State Park offers the perfect antidote to the hustle and bustle of the city.
 Spanning some 267 acres, the vast urban park is packed with attractions including an amphitheatre hosting regular concerts, an IMAX theatre, a baseball arena, several zoos and a museum.
 While most of these sights require admission fees, the park also features miles of free-access walking and biking trails as well as public spaces dotted with striking artwork, making it one of the city’s best spots for a cheap and fun-packed afternoon.

-801 West Washington Street / Tues-Sat & Mon 11am-5pm Sun 12pm-4pm
+Hours: Tues–Sat & Mon 11am–5pm / Sun 12pm–4pm

 Water Lantern Festival

-Held in over 100 American cities throughout the year, the Indianapolis edition of this dazzling – and, for many, emotionally moving – festival comes to Military Park, the city’s oldest urban park, each July.
+Held in over 100 American cities throughout the year, the Indianapolis edition of this dazzling – and, for many, emotionally moving – festival comes to Military Park each July.
 During the event, hundreds of lit lanterns are released into the park’s canal, creating a mesmerising spectacle with the lanterns generating light and reflections on the water.
-Lanterns can be personalised before being set free, with participants encouraged to include messages of hope, love, happiness, healing, peace, and connection.
-As well as the water display, there are also food trucks, games and activities, local vendors and live music.
-Adult tickets start at $28 and include a floating lantern.

-Military Park / July each year
+Location: Military Park / July each year

 Indiana War Memorial Military Museum

-55 East Michigan Street / Weds-Sun 9am-5pm Closed Mon-Tues
+Address: 55 East Michigan Street

 Children’s Museum of Indianapolis

-If you’re visiting the city with kids in tow, you may want to spare time to visit the Children’s Museum of Indianapolis, which is said to be the largest children’s museum in the world.
-Spread over five floors of exhibition space, the museum is packed full of exhibits and hands-on activities designed to entertain and educate kids and their families in equal measure.
-Themes covered include dinosaurs, pirate ships, space, ancient Egypt, sport, and toys from a bygone era.
-Highlights include the Power of Children exhibition which tells uplifting stories of children who have made a difference to the world.
+If you’re visiting the city with kids, you may want to spare time to visit the Children’s Museum of Indianapolis, widely considered the largest children’s museum in the world.
+Spread over five floors of exhibition space, the museum is packed full of exhibits and hands-on activities designed to entertain and educate children and their families.

-3000 North Meridian Street / Mon-Sun 10am-5pm
+Address: 3000 North Meridian Street

 Indianapolis Cultural Trail

-Connecting three public spaces in Downtown Indianapolis, this sprawling 8-mile path offers visitors a street-level view of the people and places that define the city and the distinct culture present in its neighbourhoods.
-First opened in 2013, the trail meanders through six different districts and past an assortment of landmarks and attractions, including lush gardens and eye-catching public artworks.
-Guided tours of the trail are available, or you can navigate it independently for free.
+Connecting several public spaces in Downtown Indianapolis, this sprawling 8-mile path offers visitors a street-level view of the people and places that define the city.
+First opened in 2013, the trail meanders through six different districts and past a variety of landmarks, gardens, and public artworks.

 Indianapolis Art Center

-820 East 67th Street / Tues-Fri 9am-10pm & Mon Sat 9am-6pm Sun 12pm-6pm
+Hours: Tues–Fri 9am–10pm / Mon & Sat 9am–6pm / Sun 12pm–6pm

 Virginia B. Fairbanks Art & Nature Park

-1850 West 38th Street / Mon-Sun 8.30am-7.30pm
+Address: 1850 West 38th Street

 Indianapolis City Market

-222 East Market Street / Mon-Tues 7am-4pm Fri 7am-9pm Sat 8am-6pm Closed Sun
+Hours: Mon–Tues 7am–4pm / Fri 7am–9pm / Sat 8am–6pm / Closed Sun

 By Paul Joseph